pestphp/docs/custom-expectations.md

 ## Pipe Expectations

-There may be instances where you want to run the original expectation check based on certain conditions.
+There may be instances where you want to run one of Pest's built-in expectations, but include customized expectation logic under certain conditions.
 In these cases, you can use the `pipe` method.
+For example, we may want to customize the behavior of the `toBe()` expectation if the given value is an Eloquent model.

 ```php
 use Illuminate\Database\Eloquent\Model;